Thrax989/SWGFlurry/README.md

 The core3 files are a stock version of the SWGEmu unstable branch.
 Scripts will be added for all new content.
 Please test, and if you find any problems, please post to this address. https://github.com/Thrax989/SWGFlurry/issues

-## -Everything that has been added so far-
+## Everything that has been added so far
 - ![#008000](https://placehold.it/15/008000/000000?text=+) * All standard Pre-CU assets
 - ![#008000](https://placehold.it/15/008000/000000?text=+) * All post 14.1 Weapons
 - ![#008000](https://placehold.it/15/008000/000000?text=+) * CU Armor - Katarn, Rebel Assault/Battle, Imperial Assualt & Scout Troopers